edoardocattapan/ardo.github.io/_posts/2018-3-22-questions.md

 Hello and welcome to this page.

----
-layout: post
-title: Project 1: Questions
----

-###### List of questions nobody know the answer to yet
+# List of questions nobody know the answer to yet

 - How do we give AI aligned goals with humanity?